 Keyphasor systems are composed of several essential components:

-- Keyphasor Sensor: Typically an optical or magnetic sensor, it detects the mark on the shaft and generates a pulse.
+- Keyphasor Sensor: This is usually an optical or magnetic sensor that picks up the mark on the shaft and sends out a pulse.

 - Proximity Probe: Proximity probes are common in Keyphasor systems because they can detect changes in the position of the rotating shaft without direct contact.